Death Note is one my favorites.

 Most wouldn’t try it all.
 The use of it believed to be immoral and immeasurably reckless.
 I think most people wouldn’t have any desire to kill anyone.

 But human nature demands curiosity, and the circumstances the Note presents are tempting.
 Just think about it — using it once, on anyone, and then immediately burning it — and no one would ever know anything.
-These conditions are sufficient for at least some people to give in to the curiosity.
+These conditions are sufficient for some people to give in to the curiosity.

 The path of extremis, Light’s path, would have one attempting to influence the entire world.
 Regardless of how it is used, I do believe this person would change, and change immensely, even if only used once (or simply with the knowledge of its existence and non-use).
 The situation is an unprecedented experience for one of mankind.
 To have near unchecked power over the world solely in your hands.
 It seems inevitable, one would lose control.
 And this is the core of the whole tale of Death Note.
 It’s a true demonstration of what the sudden attainment of this power — the power of finality, to change the world around you like nothing else — can do to a human being.
 The crux of one story happens, Light’s most important moral arc, in chapter one.

 At the beginning, Light seems innocent enough.
 He’s a young Japanese man in a middle class family, focused on studying and admission to college.
 He is concerned with his future and he is on the path to almost certain success in any field he chooses.
 However, like so many others in the modern generation, he is existentially uninspired, unfulfilled, purposeless.
 He is bored.
 Life is easy and mostly uninteresting to him.
 Up to this point, his only crime is coldness; his primary fault appears at this streak of passive boredom — thus far untapped potential and perhaps arrogance with his own superior intelligence.
 These conditions certainly justify none of his future actions, but they do lay the groundwork for his turn.